Chart markers:▼ crisis / crash,

 Bonds = US 10Y Treasury, approx. TR (const. duration d = 8).

-Money Market = US 3M T-Bill (FRED 1934+).
+Money market = US 3M T-Bill (FRED 1934+).

 Inflation = US CPI.